Pete Henry: College career

-Professional football
+Professional playing career

 Canton Bulldogs (1920–1923)

 Upon graduating from college in 1920, Henry was 5 feet, 11 inches and weighed 235 pounds, but was "considered a fast man, able to do the hundred in close to 11 seconds."
 He received offers to play professional football for the Canton Bulldogs, Cleveland Tigers, Akron Pros, Hammond Pros, and Rock Island Independents.
 He signed with Canton in September 1920, saying he wished to play with Jim Thorpe.

 As a rookie, Henry participated in the first season of the new professional association that became the NFL.
 He played all 13 games for the 1920 Bulldogs team that compiled a 7–4–2 record.
 At the end of the 1920 season, Henry was selected as a first-team tackle on the All-Pro team selected by sportswriters Bruce Copeland (Rock Island Argus).

 In 1921, Henry again played every game for the Bulldogs team that compiled an 8–3–3 record.
 Henry was selected as a first-team All-Pro team compiled by the Buffalo Evening News.

 In 1922, Guy Chamberlin joined the Canton team as player, coach, and part owner and built the Bulldogs into one of the NFL's first powerhouse teams.
 The 1922 Bulldogs team included Pro Football Hall of Famers (Henry, Chamberlin, and Link Lyman), compiled a 10–0–2 record, shut out nine of twelve opponents, outscored all opponents 184–15, and won the 1922 NFL championship.

 The following year, the 1923 Canton Bulldogs with Henry and Chamberlin compiled another undefeated season (11–0–1), shut out eight of twelve opponents, outscored all opponents by a combined total of 246–19, and won its second consecutive NFL championship.
 Henry led the 1923 team with 58 points on nine field goals, 25 extra points, and a touchdown reception.
 On October 23, 1923, he set an NFL record with a 94-yard punt; his record stood until 1969.
 On November 11, 1923, with the Bulldogs trailing to Buffalo by a 3–0 score and a half minute left in the game, Henry blocked a Tommy Hughitt punt and then drop-kicked a field goal to preserve Canton's undefeated season.
 At the end of the 1923 season, Henry was selected by Collyer's Eye magazine, the Green Bay Press-Gazette, and the Canton Daily News as a first-team player on the 1923 All-Pro Team.